alcmoraes/digitalforce/README.md

 }
 ```

-> **If you notice, we're not using the "password+securityToken" as documented in Salesforce.
+> **As you can notice, we're not using the "password+securityToken" as documented in Salesforce.
 That's because Restforce do this for you.
 Keeping your configuration organized.**

 ### Models

-Here you do our magic to keep your models synced with Salesforce objects.
+Here you do your magic to keep your models synced with Salesforce objects.

 First you'll need to have a Contact and Account models with a ``Contact belongs_to Account`` association.

 Do your migrations thing using the fields below:

-> **Note** *that you can add many fields you want for both tables, but only the described below will be synced with Salesforce, and because of that, it's mandatory to exist*
+> **Note** *that you can add as many fields as you want for both tables, but only the described below will be synced with Salesforce, and because of that, this is mandatory*

 **Contact**
 * name